mkobaly/jiraworklog/readme.md

 # JiraWorklog

-This is a WIP.
-Its not complete yet

-Simple utility to extract all Jira Worklogs and record them so they can be easily reported on.
-This is a self contained solution that will collect all of the worklogs and provide a simple dashboard to present the data
+Simple utility to extract all Jira Worklogs and record them into a database so they can be easily reported on.
+This is a self contained solution that will collect all of the worklogs and present a simple dashboard as the presentation layer

 Currently two databases are supported.
 BoltDB and MS SQL Server.
 This is configured via the command line with boltDB being the default option.